Code-Institute-Submissions/JimmyBrunt-MileStoneProjectOne/README.md

 Two issues discovered during testing.

-The first was that as the backgroud images for each section are landscape, and because I used
+The first was that as the background images for each section are landscape, and because I used

         height: 100vh;